Meeraner SV

-Meeraner Sportverein is a German football club from Meerane, Saxony.
-It currently plays in the Landesklasse, the eighth tier in the German football league system.
+Meeraner Sportverein is a German football club based in Meerane, Saxony, that competes in the Landesklasse, the eighth tier in the German football league system.

-It was founded in 1907 as SpVgg Meerane 07 and refounded as SG Meerane after World War II, also being called SG Einheit Meerane and BSG Fortschritt Meerane, the last one after being made a company team of a textiles factory.
+The club was founded as SpVgg Meerane 07 in 1907 and refounded as SG Meerane after World War II, and was also known as SG Einheit (meaning 'unity') Meerane and BSG Fortschritt (meaning 'progress') Meerane, the latter after the local textiles factory took it over.

 It was a founder member of East Germany's DDR-Oberliga in 1949, playing six seasons until relegation in 1955, never to return.
 It ranked 23rd of 44 teams in the All-time DDR-Oberliga table.
 Upon German reunification, it reverted to its original name.

-Richard Hofmann, German international striker of the 1920s and 1930s, was born in Meerane and played for the team, later becoming namesake of their stadium.
+Richard Hofmann, German international striker of the 1920s and 1930s, was born in Meerane and played for the team.
+The stadium is named after him.